worldbank/dime-data-handbook/book-blurbs/drip-summary-300-words.md

 The seventh chapter addresses research publication, including the preparation of reproducibility packages and publishing data.
-The practical approach and narrative structure of these chapters are designed for both newcomers to empirical researchas well as experienced professionals.
+The practical approach and narrative structure of these chapters are designed for both newcomers to empirical research as well as experienced professionals.
 The Development Research in Practice handbook is therefore a quintessential desk reference for anyone who handles data as part of a research team, policymakers and managers who oversee such endeavors, and students in any discipline who plan to enter the modern research workforce.